There are Many Creative Ways to Get Involved

 When crisis hits, we remain open and ready to serve those who are facing immediate need for food.
 Sunshine Division has stayed true to our mission, for nearly 100 years, as we remain commited to providing emergency food and clothing relief to families and individuals in need through our unique partnership with the Portland Police Bureau.
 Both now and in the future, our amazing supporters are the ones who make our mission possible as we are 100% funded by generous donations from community members who care.
 Join us by helping to support our fundraising efforts.

-Our emergency response efforts have enabled us to deliver 1,200+ free food boxes a week to the homes of families and individuals in need!
-This equates to over 34,000+ meals every week!
-Watch our video to learn more about this essential program.
+Our emergency response efforts have enabled us to provide nearly 7.5 MILLION meals to 300,000+ families and individuals in need since April 2020.
+Watch our video above to learn more about our incredible impact.

 Every year, we provide approximately 20,000 holiday meal boxes to families and individuals in need so they can host a holiday meal in their home with those they love.
 This is a major effort with over 500 community volunteers, grocery partners, sponsors, and the Portland Police Bureau.